-This Institution is accredited by the National Accrediting Commission of Career Arts and Sciences (NACCAS), the agency recognized by the United States Secretary of Education for cosmetology schools.
-As an accredited institution, Lancaster Beauty School participates in the Title IV Financial Aid Programs, allowing qualified students to receive financial assistance for tuition and other costs.
+Lancaster Beauty School is accredited by the National Accrediting Commission of Career Arts and Sciences (NACCAS), the agency recognized by the United States Secretary of Education for cosmetology schools.
+As an accredited institution, Lancaster Beauty School participates in Title IV Financial Aid Programs, allowing qualified students to receive financial assistance for tuition and other costs.